Content violations and bans

 Jump to a section

-About content moderation on TikTok
+Content moderation on TikTok

 How does TikTok detect violations and enforce its Community Guidelines?